Intent

 Implement

-In order to meet the aims of the National curriculum for Geography, our scheme is based upon the following key strands: Locational knowledge, Place knowledge, Human and physical geography, Geographical skills and fieldwork.
+To fulfil the aims of the National Curriculum for Geography, our programme is organised around four key strands: Locational Knowledge, Place Knowledge, Human and Physical Geography, and Geographical Skills and Fieldwork.

 Impact